 Certificate Revocation and Suspension

 The CP shall document the policy for certificate revocation and suspension.
-The CP shall include information on reasons for certificate revocation, who can request certificate revocation, procedures for revoking the certificate, publishing certificate revocation, and mechanisms a relying party uses to check for certificate revocation.
-The required mechanism shall align with the Certificate Lifecycle Management procedures described in ATIS-1000080.
+The CP shall include information on reasons for certificate revocation, who can request certificate revocation, procedures for revoking the certificate, and publishing certificate revocation lists.
+The procedure by which the CRLs are distributed is defined by the STI-PA.
+The mechanisms a relying party uses to check for certificate revocation are also established by the STI-PA.
+The required mechanisms shall align with the procedures as defined in section 7.

 Certificate Status Services

 The CP shall provide information on the certificate status services supported and availability of the services.